Are you experiencing an anxious-avoidant attachment trap in your relationship?

 It’s because they are more often on the single market, they are more likely to “look around” when in relationships and they don’t date other avoidants.

 And they often end up with, guess whom?
-Anxious.
+The anxious, of course.

 Gender of Anxious & Avoidants?